Fiona Reynolds: Career

+Moving to the Campaign for Rural England, she held various positions before being appointed CEO there.

+She joined the Cabinet Office as director of the Women's Unit in 1998.

-She became Director General of the National Trust in 2001.
+She became director general of the National Trust in 2001.
 During her tenure, membership of the charity, which looks after 612000 acre of land in the United Kingdom, grew from 2.7 to 4 million people.
 In February 2010 she was a guest on Private Passions, the biographical music discussion programme on BBC Radio 3.
 Her appearance on the Chris Evans Breakfast Show on 18 February 2010 added momentum to the campaign to "save" Abbey Road studios.

-It was announced in March 2012 that Reynolds would be stepping down as Director-General of the National Trust to become the next Master of Emmanuel College, Cambridge, in succession to Lord Wilson of Dinton.
+It was announced in March 2012 that Reynolds would be stepping down as director-general of the National Trust to become the next Master of Emmanuel College, Cambridge, in succession to Lord Wilson of Dinton.
 She was admitted to her new post in October 2012, although was granted a leave of absence until October 2013.
-She was awarded the degree of Honorary Doctor of Science by the University of Warwick in January 2013.
-Reynolds was chair of the judging panel for the Wainright Prize for nature writing in 2016, and in 2017 published her own book, The Fight for Beauty: Our Path to a Better Future.
-In 2016 Reynolds succeeded Julia Bradbury as President of the Friends of the Peak District.

 In July 2020, the government announced that Reynolds had been appointed as the next chair of the National Audit Office (United Kingdom), a position she took up in January 2021.
 She was succeeded as Master of Emmanuel College by Douglas Chalmers in October 2021.
-She is also a Companion of the Guild of St George.

-It was announced in January 2022 that she was to become the Chair of Governing Council at the Royal Agricultural University in Cirencester.
+In January 2022 Reynolds became chair of governing council at the Royal Agricultural University in Cirencester, after having served as vice-chair since March 2021.
+She remains in the position as of September 2024.

-Non-executive directorships
+Other activities

+Reynolds is a Companion of the Guild of St George.

-Reynolds became a non-executive director of the BBC in January 2012 and Senior Independent Director in December 2012.
+She became a non-executive director of the BBC in January 2012 and Senior Independent Director in December 2012.
 She also joined the board of Wessex Water as a non-executive director in August 2012.

+Reynolds was chair of the judging panel for the Wainright Prize for nature writing in 2016, and in the same year succeeded Julia Bradbury as president of the Friends of the Peak District.

+In 2017 published her book, The Fight for Beauty: Our Path to a Better Future.

 Recognition

+In 1998, Reynolds was made a Commander of the British Empire (CBE).

 Reynolds was appointed Dame Commander of the Order of the British Empire (DBE) in the 2008 New Year Honours for "services to heritage and conservation".

+She was awarded the degree of Honorary Doctor of Science by the University of Warwick in January 2013.

-In 2019 she was awarded the Royal Geographical Society's Patron’s Medal "for her contribution to environmental protection, conservation and the preservation of the British landscape".
+In 2019 she was awarded the Royal Geographical Society's Patron's Medal "for her contribution to environmental protection, conservation and the preservation of the British landscape".

-Personal life

-She married Robert Merrill in 1981, in Rugby.
-Together, they have three daughters.
+In July 2022, Reynolds received an Honorary Doctorate of Science from Royal Holloway, University of London, "for her achievements in the voluntary and public sectors, her leadership in higher education and her passionate advocacy for landscape, conservation and historical geography".